Interpretability for Time Series Transformers using A Concept Bottleneck Framework

-In both functions we make use of the fact that the time concept is represented in the second component, and there are three components in total.

-We use a bottleneck Autoformer trained on the electricity dataset, and perform shifts of up to and including 23 hours.
+We perform the intervention experiment with the electricity dataset, and perform shifts of up to and including 23 hours.
 We compare the performance of the intervention with out-of-the-box performance of the same model on the shifted dataset.
-The results are shown in Figure \ref{fig:intervention}.
+The results of the Vanilla Transformer shown in Figure \ref{fig:intervention}.

-Interestingly, the two types of bottlenecks show different results under the intervention.
-Where the intervention hurts performance for smaller timeshifts in the attention bottleneck, it improves performance for all time shifts in the feed-forward bottleneck.
-In fact, the performance of the intervention is even close to the original performance in the feed-forward bottleneck.
-These results indicate that the choice of bottleneck location is relevant, and suggest that the concept of time might be represented in a more complex manner in the attention heads.
-Presumably, intervening in an individual head within the multi-headed auto-correlation mechanism provides more unforeseen consequences than intervening in the slice of a linear layer due to the increased complexity.
-All in all, the results show that the (feed-forward) bottleneck Autoformer can be effectively employed on the shifted data without re-training, given that the shift is known, and it is shifted in the interpretable concepts.
+Remarkably, the intervention on the Vanilla Transformer achieves the original performance for all timeshifts.
+This indicates that the bottleneck models effectively learn to represent the hour-of-day concept in the dedicated bottleneck component.
+Most interestingly, the models only utilise this interpretable concept in the bottleneck layer, but not in other encoder layers (because the experiment only intervenes in the bottleneck).